sofia100/HomePage/index.md

 In my previous role at Dell Technologies, I was responsible for developing and maintaining web applications for **Logistics and Supply Chain Management using Angular 2+, Spring Boot (Java 8), PCF, Layer 7 APIs and Oracle queries**.
 I also had experience with monitoring and remediating vulnerabilities, as well as providing steadfast production support.

-I am a highly dedicated and results-oriented individual with a passion for learning and innovation and strong worth ethics.
+I am a highly dedicated and results-oriented individual with strong work ethics and a passion for learning and innovation.

 Feel free to visit [my YouTube channel](https://www.youtube.com/channel/UCnqvCb7JUuQgaQJUlFBYnmw).